 These are the positions we're trying to fill:

 Here's the MCAS shelter Volunteer page to find out more

-And , if you don't want to volunteer in the actual shelter but still want to help the Multnomah County shelter animals, then please consider becoming a Volunteer Foster Home!
+If you want to work with the animals, but you don't want to volunteer in the actual shelter then please consider becoming a MCAS Volunteer Foster Home!

 photo credit - Stephanie M - Mcas foster home